TheGeekOnSkates/breakaway-basic/new/notes.md

 * FOR <expr> TO <expr> STEP <expression>
 * NEXT (can't have FOR without it) :)
 * Variables with parens being arrays
+* Sound (technically possible with SYS "play somesound.wav" but a built-in API would be nice).

 # Known issues